 Response to COVID-19

-Due to the fluid situation, the following links offer the latest updates:
+For further information on UNM's response to COVID-19, see the following links for the latest updates:

 Ask Me: Welcome Back to the Pack!

-The UNM community is excited to welcome you to the 2021 Spring semester!
+The UNM community is excited to welcome you to the 2021 Summer and Fall semesters!
 Please visit Ask Me: Welcome Back to the Pack! for answers to questions regarding financial aid, class schedule, computing resources/technology services, student resources, and much more!

 Virtual Student Activities

 Being socially distant — including being an online student — doesn't need to be lonely or stressful!
 The Student Activities Center has created a variety of virtual activities for all UNM students.
 Check the Virtual Activities, Programming, and Resources page for an evolving list of activities, programs, and ideas for how to safely connect with friends, groups, and community resources.

 You can find an overview of online education at the University of New Mexico at Welcome to UNM Online.